edunfelt/dsv-thesis/report/content/subsections/qkd.md

 on a level above a predetermined threshold of allowed error.
 The remaining string of length $\frac{k}{2}$ can then be used to generate a shared secret key.

+#### SSP and SARG04 {#sssec:ssp}

+Finally, we spend some time to present two of the more notable modifications of BB84.
+These protocols will not be implemented in later sections, but are presented merely for the curious reader and as a reference for further discussion.

+The six-state protocol (SSP) was originally suggested in 1998 by Bruss
+@BrussOptimalEavesdropping1998 and was subsequently studied by Bechmann-Pasquinucci and Gisin in
+@Bechmann-PasquinucciGisinIncoherentCoherent1999.
+In this protocol, three conjugate bases are used to encode the original bit-string.
+The three bases used is the standard basis, the Hadamard basis, and the basis
+$\left\{\frac{1}{\sqrt{2}}(\ket{0} + i\ket{1}), \frac{1}{\sqrt{2}}(\ket{0} -
+i\ket{1})\right\}$.
+Bruss showed that this modification increased the resistance to eavesdropping since Eve in this scenario has lower probability, namely
+$\frac{1}{3}$, of guessing the right basis used by Alice for measurement.
+By the same property, the resulting key will be smaller than in BB84 for the number of bits encoded as $\frac{2}{3}$rds of the generated qubits will be discarded.
+Furthermore, using more than three conjugate bases for encoding does not yield any further increase in security as the three bases used in SSP already span the entire space of $\mathbb{C}^2$.

+Another notable modification of BB84 is SARG04, first proposed by Scarani et al. @ScaraniEtAlQuantumCryptography2004, which was developed with the intended purpose to be more secure against photon number splitting (PNS) attacks compared to BB84.
+A PNS attack allows Eve to measure qubits transmitted by Alice in the correct basis without introducing any detectable errors.
+This is possible due to a practical implementation of QKD protocols in which weak laser pulses are used to distribute photons through a quantum channel consisting of optical fibers.
+In such implementations, the laser pulses contain about 0.1 photons following a Poisson distribution.
+Under this distribution, most pulses will contain no photons at all, some will contain exactly one photon, and others will contain more than one photons.
+It is this last possibility that introduces a possibility for attack.
+In this case, Eve may intercept the traffic, keep the excess photons to herself and distribute the remaining one to Bob.
+When Alice then presents the basis used for encoding, Eve can measure the captured qubits in the correct basis and obtain information about the key while remaining undetected since she is no longer constrained by the no-cloning theorem.
+See Figure X for a visual representation of a PNS attack.

+The SARG04 protocol tackles this possibility by changing the basis reconciliation step of the original BB84 protocol.
+In SARG04, Alice uses the same encoding states as in BB84 and transmits the state $\ket{\psi}$ to Bob.
+Again, Bob announces that he has received the state and generates his own bit-string $b' \in \{0, 1\}^n$ by which he measures the received qubits.
+Now, for each qubit, Alice prepares two qubits to send to Bob -- one in the standard basis and one in the Hadamard basis, such that the corresponding qubit is either one of these states.
+With this piece of information along with his result of the original measurement, Bob now knows that the qubit he received initially was in either one of these states.
+If his measurement result was inconsistent with one of the two states, he may deduce the state of the original qubit which is now a shared secret between the two parties.
+He may then announce to Alice that the bit is valid.
+If on the other hand, his result is consistent with both states, he announces to Alice that the bit is invalid.
+Finally, on the bits still remaining after this procedure, Alice and Bob may proceed as in the original BB84 protocol.
+Table X shows the possible transmissions by Alice in the basis reconciliation step, and in which cases Bob may deduce that a bit is valid.